josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * Fundraising.
 The LLC is responsible for raising money on behalf of the IETF.

 * Compliance.
-The LLC is responsible for establishing and enforcing polcies to ensure compliance with applicable laws, regulations, and rules.
+The LLC is responsible for establishing and enforcing policies to ensure compliance with applicable laws, regulations, and rules.

 The manner by which these responsibilities under the LLC are organized is intended to address the problems described in Sections 3.1.1., 3.1.2, and 3.1.3 of {{?I-D.haberman-iasa20dt-recs}}.
 Specifically, this is intended to bring greater clarity around roles, responsibilities, representation, decision-making, and authority.